Ascot Races, February 2026

 Last season, the race went the way of Harry Derham's Jackie Hobbs, who remained unbeaten in three starts at the time and has gone on to win twice more over hurdles.

-Heading the field would be the Fergal O'Brien-trained Malina Road, who put her unbeaten record on the line.
-The well bred six year old has won her two starts in good style, the latest of them coming in a listed race at Market Rasen which has a good history.
-Next up came The Flaggy Shore from the Ben Clarke stable.
-The point to point winner made a good impression on her debut under rules and then gave Malina Road a race of it at Market Rasen in listed company last time.
-Another point-to-point recruit would be Angel Of My Dreams from the David Kilahena and Graeme McPherson stable.
-The five year old ran too keenly on her debut until rules and finished tailed off, but that came in May last year and she hasn't been seen since then.
+Heading the field would be the promsing mare The Flaggy Shore from the Ben Clarke stable.
+The point to point winner made a good impression on her debut under rules and then went down fighting at Market Rasen in listed company last time.
 The first of the newcomers in this contest would be Dan Skelton's Burning Embers.
 The daughter of Getaway has a useful pedigree, but is clearly well thought of by her trainer to make her debut in this contest.
 Gary and Josh Moore would saddle the twice-raced Grizzled Squirrel.
 The five year old showed some potential on her debut in May last year and improved to take third on her next start in July.
 She would be another horse to miss a large amount of the season ahead of this race.
 The second debutante in the field would be the David Kilahena and Graeme McPherson-trained Harzandacassandra.
 The five year old is a half sister to a listed race winning chaser, so should have a good future, but remained an unknown quantity here.
 Max Comley is enjoying a breakthrough first season as a trainer and would hope for a big run from his mare One Dimensional.
 The daughter of Frontiersman was pitched into listed company on debut, but ran a very good race to take fifth.
 Next up came the long absent Queen Marcia from the David Jeffreys stable.
 She would make her debut at the end of last season at Newcastle, but weakened away in the closing stages; finishing a well held sixth.
-Nicky Henderson has an excellent record with mares at his yard and he would be represented by Viscountess Nelson.
-The six year old won her only point-to-point start last season and is bred for stamina.
-She looked outpaced over this trip on debut under rules so might need more time.
-Another very interesting runner would line up for the Joe Tizzard yard, Walkinthemournes.
-The five year old comes from a high class jumping family and won her only start between the flags in October, so had a good reputation here.
 Another newcomer would come in the form of the Tom Symonds-trained filly Galante de Vassy.
 The four year old is a daughter of the up-and-coming sire Ivanhowe, so looked an interesting prospect at this level for her racecourse debut.
 Alan King would also be a well known trainer with an interest here as he introduced the newcomer Martini Majesty.
 The four year old would be a poignant runner as she comes from the family of Trueshan, a brilliant stayer from the yard who is much missed.
 A second runner for Tom Symonds would also make her debut here, the four year old Miss Roc On Sol.
 The filly is bred for the job as a daughter of leading jumps sire Shirocco and it would be interesting to see where she stands here alongside her stablemate.
 Anthony Honeyball has an excellent record in bumpers, especially ones for mares and he would introduce the newcomer Ms Des Fois.
 The four year old is a half sister to the very tough stayer Ms Parfois, who stayed all day, so her future could lie over obstacles further down the line.
-Completing the line-up would be the mare Joan's Choice, trained by Neil Mulholland.
-The six year old has improved with each run so far, a debut third, then narrow second before a smart looking success in December at Plumpton.
-The daughter of Affinisea looks to be progressing nicely.